technicalguru/php-database/README.md

 restrictions other than the class needs a no-argument constructor.
 The main advantage is that this class can have additional methods that have some logic.
 You can even define additional attributes that will not be saved in the database by a DAO.
-These attributes start with an underscore (_).
+These attributes start with an underscore.

 Here is an example: